Elk: Commercial uses

-Although breakdown figures for each game species are not available in the 2006 National Survey from the U.S. Fish and Wildlife Service, hunting of wild elk is most likely the primary economic impact.
+Although the 2006 National Survey from the U.S. Fish and Wildlife Service does not provide breakdown figures for each game species, hunting of wild elk is most likely the primary economic impact.

 While elk are not generally harvested for meat production on a large scale, some restaurants offer the meat as a specialty item and it is also available in some grocery stores.
-The meat has a taste somewhere between beef and venison and is higher in protein and lower in fat and cholesterol than beef, pork, and chicken.
+The meat is higher in protein and lower in fat and cholesterol than beef, pork, and chicken.
 Elk meat is a good source of iron, phosphorus and zinc.

 A male elk can produce 10 to 11 kg of antler velvet annually and on ranches in the United States, Canada and New Zealand, it is collected and sold to markets in East Asia, where it is used in medicine.
-Some cultures consider velvet to be an aphrodisiac.
+Some cultures consider antler velvet to be an aphrodisiac.
 However, consuming velvet from elk in North America may be risky since velvet from animals infected with chronic wasting disease may contain prions that could result in a human getting variant Creutzfeldt–Jakob disease.

 Antlers are also used in artwork, furniture and other novelty items.
 All Asian subspecies, along with other deer, have been raised for their antlers in central and eastern Asia by Han Chinese, Turkic peoples, Tungusic peoples, Mongolians, and Koreans.
 Elk farms are relatively common in North America and New Zealand.
 Native Americans have used elk hides for tepee covering, clothing and footwear.

 Since 1967, the Boy Scouts of America have assisted employees at the National Elk Refuge in Wyoming by collecting the antlers which are shed each winter.
 They are then auctioned, with 80% of the proceeds returned to the refuge.
-In 2010, 2520 kg of antlers were auctioned, bringing in over $46,000.
+In 2010, 2520 kg of antlers were auctioned, which brought in over $46,000.